Rietavas Manor

 Rietavas Manor is a former Ogiński residential manor in Rietavas, Lithuania.
-The primary manor building hasn't survived (only the foundations), however many parts of the ensemble have, including the former musicians' dormitory, water tower, park, a few outbuildings, guard house, part of the wall, two gates and the Ogiński Family Chapel, where Bogdan Ogiński and his brother duke Mykolas Ogiński are buried.
+Aside from its foundations, the primary manor building has not survived; however, many parts of the ensemble have – including the former musicians' dormitory, water tower, park, a few outbuildings, guard house, part of the wall, two gates, and the Ogiński Family Chapel, where Bogdan Ogiński and his brother duke Mykolas Ogiński are buried.

 History

 Rietavas was in the Duchy of Samogitia and together with surrounding lands was owned by the Grand Dukes of Lithuania.
 It was one of the most important centres for defence in Samogitia and along an important trade route.

 From the end of the 16th century to the beginning of the 18th century, the lands were rented by the Sapieha family.

-Then Marshal of the Sejm Tadeusz Franciszek Ogiński (1712-1783) (married to Izabella née Radziwiłł) took over the lease.
+Then Marshal of the Sejm Tadeusz Franciszek Ogiński (1712–1783) (married to Izabella née Radziwiłł) took over the lease.

 In 1775, Rietavas was given to Franciszek Ksawery Ogiński.

-Michał Kleofas Ogiński (1765-1833)
+Michał Kleofas Ogiński (1765–1833)

-In 1812, Rietavas was acquired by Michał Kleofas Ogiński (1765-1833), Tadeusz Franciszek Ogiński's grandson.
+In 1812, Rietavas was acquired by Michał Kleofas Ogiński (1765–1833), Tadeusz Franciszek Ogiński's grandson.

 Michał Ogiński was a Polish diplomat, Grand Treasurer, senator and composer.
 During the Kościuszko Uprising in 1794, Ogiński commanded his own unit and during the November Uprising in 1831, the production of weapons and ammunition for insurgents was carried out at Rietavas.
 Michał Ogiński didn't spend time at Rietavas, however, preferring life abroad (including Paris, Constantinople, Vilnius and Florence).

-In 1787 Michał Ogiński married Izabela Lasocka (1789–1802).
-They had two children, Thaddeus (1800) and Francis Ksawery (Xavier) (1801) but the marriage broke down and ended in divorce.
+In 1787, Michał Ogiński married Izabela Lasocka (1789–1802).
+They had two children, Thaddeus (1800) and Francis Ksawery (Xavier) (1801), but the marriage broke down and ended in divorce.

-Michał then married Maria Ogińska (née Neri) (1778-1851) but this marriage fared no better.
-The Ogińskis had three daughters, Amelia, Emma and Ida, and one son, Ireneusz Kleofas Ogiński (1808-1863).
+Michał then married Maria Ogińska (née Neri) (1778–1851) but this marriage fared no better.
+The Ogińskis had three daughters, Amelia, Emma and Ida, and one son, Ireneusz Kleofas Ogiński (1808–1863).
 All children, it was said, had different fathers.
-Diarist and writer Stanislaw Morawski, in his autobiography “My Years of Youth in Vilnius” wrote: Apart from Zaluska [Amelia, born on December 10, 1803, who later became Countess Zaluska] conceived with Ogiński, every one of his daughters [Emma and Ida, born in 1805 and 1813 respectively] had a different father.
+Diarist and writer Stanislaw Morawski, in his autobiography “My Years of Youth in Vilnius” wrote: Apart from Zaluska [Amelia, born on 10 December 1803, who later became Countess Zaluska] conceived with Ogiński, every one of his daughters [Emma and Ida, born in 1805 and 1813 respectively] had a different father.
 Her son [Ireneusz, born in 1807] was conceived of the singer Paliani.Italian Giuseppe Paliani was the music tutor for the Ogiński girls.
 Ireneusz was a very good-looking boy, which he used to his advantage around the Ogiński estates and in the courtly circles of St Petersburg.

 Ireneusz was groomed to inherit not only Rietavas, but also several other Ogiński estates throughout Lithuania.

-Ireneusz Kleofas Ogiński (1808-1863)
+Ireneusz Kleofas Ogiński (1808–1863)

 After Michał died, Prince Ireneusz Ogiński inherited Rietavas, settled there and built a new residence in the second half of the 19th century.

 In 1859, he founded an agricultural school.
 He also began a smelter and an agricultural machinery factory.
 Agricultural exhibitions were also organized.

-Ireneusz Ogiński died in 1863 and left his vast fortunes to his sons Princes Bogdan Michał Ogiński (1848-1909) and Michał Mikołaj Ogiński (1849-1902), owner of Plungė Manor.
+Ireneusz Ogiński died in 1863 and left his vast fortunes to his sons Princes Bogdan Michał Ogiński (1848–1909) and Michał Mikołaj Ogiński (1849–1902), owner of Plungė Manor.